 A facemask prototype that could help prevent the spread of coronavirus is being developed in a partnership involving the University of the West of Scotland (UWS) academics.

-The product – Face Gaiter – has been created by fabric architecture firm, tensARC, who have turned their attention to face coverings for use by members of the public, particularly in work environments where social distancing is more difficult, without interfering with supplies of PPE for frontline workers.
+The product – Face Gaiter – has been created by fabric architecture firm and STEP Tenant, tensARC, who have turned their attention to face coverings for use by members of the public, particularly in work environments where social distancing is more difficult, without interfering with supplies of PPE for frontline workers.

 The project, which has been awarded funding from the Scottish Funding Council, will see researchers from UWS’s School of Health and Life Sciences validate the Face Gaiter’s effectiveness in preventing transmission of the virus at the University’s dedicated microbiology facilities.

 It comes as the Scottish and UK Governments both recently suggested there may be benefits in wearing a face covering when lockdown measures are gradually eased, particularly for those going back to work.